e1abrador/sub.Monitor/README.md

 --- etc ...

-This is how my notify config file looks like:
+This is what my notify config file looks like:

 ![image](https://github.com/e1abrador/sub.Monitor/assets/74373745/1f060b91-01a2-4790-8663-d2535b58bc4e)

-I recommend to do this for each domain (it may be pretty tedious to set up this but it is a great way to manage the results). monitor.py script will send the results to the given webhook based on the ID (which must be the same as the domain name to scan).
+I recommend doing this for each domain (it may be pretty tedious to set up this but it is a great way to manage the results). monitor.py script will send the results to the given webhook based on the ID (which must be the same as the domain name to scan).

-Let's say that the script has been running for 2 months and you want to get all the results (old subdomains and new discovered ones).
-With sub.Monitor it is possible using --dump flag:
+Let's say that the script has been running for 2 months and you want to get all the results (old subdomains and newly discovered ones).
+With sub.Monitor whether it is possible using the --dump flag:

 ````console
 python3 monitor.py -d ibm.com --dump